Yucaipa, California: Parks

-Yucaipa is home to Yucaipa Regional Park, Flag Hill Veterans Memorial Park, Seventh Street Park, "I" Street Park, and Wildwood Park.
-Recently added was the Yucaipa Community Park, the Bryant Glen Sports Complex, the Rick McCowan Regional Soccer Complex, as well as the newly established Wildwood Canyon State Park.
+Yucaipa is home to Yucaipa Regional Park, Flag Hill Veterans Memorial Park, Seventh Street Park, "I" Street Park, Wildwood Park, Yucaipa Community Park, the Bryant Glen Sports Complex, the Rick McCowan Regional Soccer Complex, and Wildwood Canyon State Park.

 Climate

 According to the Köppen Climate Classification system, Yucaipa has a Mediterranean climate, abbreviated Csa on climate maps.

 Demographics

-2010
+2020

-At the 2010 census Yucaipa had a population of 51,367.
+The 2020 United States census reported that Yucaipa had a population of 54,542.
 The population density was 1,929.4 PD/sqmi.
-The racial makeup of Yucaipa was 40,824 (79.5%) White (65.9% Non-Hispanic White), 837 (1.6%) African American, 485 (0.9%) Native American, 1,431 (2.8%) Asian, 74 (0.1%) Pacific Islander, 5,589 (10.9%) from other races, and 2,127 (4.1%) from two or more races.
-Hispanic or Latino of any race were 13,943 persons (27.1%).
+The racial makeup of Yucaipa was 64.1% White, 1.5% African American, 1.5% Native American, 2.9% Asian, 0.2% Pacific Islander, 15.3% from other races, and 14.4% from two or more races.
+Hispanic or Latino of any race were 34.4% of the population.

-The census reported that 50,813 people (98.9% of the population) lived in households, 227 (0.4%) lived in non-institutionalized group quarters, and 327 (0.6%) were institutionalized.
+The census reported that 99.2% of the population lived in households, 0.3% lived in non-institutionalized group quarters, and 0.5% were institutionalized.

-There were 18,231 households, 6,996 (38.4%) had children under the age of 18 living in them, 9,842 (54.0%) were opposite-sex married couples living together, 2,231 (12.2%) had a female householder with no husband present, 1,026 (5.6%) had a male householder with no wife present.
-There were 1,061 (5.8%) unmarried opposite-sex partnerships, and 114 (0.6%) same-sex married couples or partnerships.
-4,198 households (23.0%) were one person and 1,970 (10.8%) had someone living alone who was 65 or older.
-The average household size was 2.79.
-There were 13,099 families (71.9% of households); the average family size was 3.29.
+There were 19,479 households, out of which 34.1% included children under the age of 18, 51.8% were married-couple households, 6.2% were cohabiting couple households, 26.1% had a female householder with no partner present, and 15.9% had a male householder with no partner present.
+23.0% of households were one person, and 11.9% were one person aged 65 or older.
+The average household size was 2.78.
+There were 13,944 families (71.6% of all households).

-The age distribution was 13,444 people (26.2%) under the age of 18, 4,489 people (8.7%) aged 18 to 24, 12,536 people (24.4%) aged 25 to 44, 14,064 people (27.4%) aged 45 to 64, and 6,834 people (13.3%) who were 65 or older.
-The median age was 37.8 years.
-For every 100 females, there were 96.8 males.
-For every 100 females age 18 and over, there were 92.5 males.

-There were 19,642 housing units at an average density of 704.2 per square mile, of the occupied units 13,503 (74.1%) were owner-occupied and 4,728 (25.9%) were rented.
-The homeowner vacancy rate was 3.0%; the rental vacancy rate was 9.0%.
-37,165 people (72.4% of the population) lived in owner-occupied housing units and 13,648 people (26.6%) lived in rental housing units.